STK Antenna Models

 Spacing

-Spacing is the distance, in the Unit Type, between adjacent elements.
+Spacing is the distance, in the unit type, between adjacent elements.

-The Max Look Angle
+Max Look Angle

 The Max Look Angle fields contain informational parameters that identify the maximum steering angle that can be attained before grating lobes enter the antenna's view and cause ambiguities.